 The information that we may collect about you includes:

-This includes your name, your business name, e‐mail address, date of birth, postal address, telephone/mobile number, fax number, financial details, national insurance number, security questions, employment status, details of your income, physical forms of identity verification, details of any overseas residency (including your tax details in that overseas territory) payment card details and bank account details of your Nominated Account and any information you provide when you contact us or make an enquiry.
-As the application process progresses, we may ask for additional information either because we require it or a third-party credit reference agency and fraud prevention agency requires it.
+This includes your name, your business name, e‐mail address, date of birth, postal address, telephone/mobile number, fax number, financial details, national insurance number, security questions, employment status, details of your income, physical forms of identity verification, details of any overseas residency (including your tax details in that overseas territory) payment card details, bank account details of your Nominated Account and any information you provide when you contact us or make an enquiry and your marketing preferences.
+As the application process progresses, we may ask for additional information either because we require it or a third-party credit reference agency or fraud prevention agency requires it.

 We may also record and monitor our telephone calls and electronic communications.